Why screens at night feel different (and what your eye is doing)

 Note.
 A contrast sensitivity test is a screening signal of overall visual function, not a diagnosis of any specific condition.
 A lower-than-typical result is a reason to take a better question to your eye doctor — not a verdict.
 The night-screen experience this post describes is a normal physiological pattern; it does not require a diagnosis.

 Our test runs in normally-lit indoor conditions and measures photopic contrast sensitivity — the daytime curve.
 It does not directly measure mesopic CSF, and it does not measure circadian or adaptation effects at all.
 What it does measure is the underlying photopic CSF your visual system carries into the night.
-People whose photopic CSF is below typical for their age band tend to find low-light and screen-at-night tasks harder than people whose photopic CSF sits closer to the population peak.
+People whose photopic CSF is below typical for their age band7 tend to find low-light and screen-at-night tasks harder than people whose photopic CSF sits closer to the population peak.
 The photopic measurement is an upper bound; everything else — dim rooms, dark adaptation, glare, fatigue — sits below that ceiling.

 If your night-screen experience has been getting worse over months, taking the test once for a baseline and again in three to six months is a concrete way to check whether the underlying visual function has shifted versus the environment and habits.
 The self-tracking guide covers cadence and how to read a trend.